 - Damaged appliances, including your sump pump

 Sometimes, the difference between signs of damage in your basement and damages to your foundation is hard to determine.
 That’s why it’s especially important to reach out to the professional contractors working in your area.
 If you live in Greenville, Columbia, or Charleston, you can benefit from a home inspection and a free quote on any services you may need to bring your home back up to code.

 During a home inspection, it’s important to cover all the bases where damage may occur.
 Any concrete slabs you have on your property should be inspected for sinkage or cracking as these issues can pose a tripping hazard to anyone walking around the area.
 Areas that should be inspected include:

 - Basement floor

 Hydrostatic pressure, along with settling soil, doesn’t just impact the structural integrity of your foundation.
 These concrete elements can just as easily begin to sink if they’re not taken care of.

-The good news is that you don’t have to undertake your waterproofing research on your own.
+If conducting an inspection on your property feels overwhelming, don’t worry.
+You don’t have to inspect your property for water damage on your own.
 The professional contractors in North Carolina and South Carolina are more than willing to help you determine which waterproofing, foundation, crawl space, and concrete repair measures will best protect your home and family.